awslabs/aws-elasticache-cluster-client-memcached-for-php/README.markdown

 > sudo apt-get install gcc g++

-c) Install PHP 7.0
+c) Install PHP 7.x

-d) Download and unzip Amazon ElastiCache Cluster Client from https://s3.amazonaws.com/elasticache-downloads/ClusterClient/PHP-7.0/latest-64bit
+d) Download and unzip Amazon ElastiCache Cluster Client from https://s3.amazonaws.com/elasticache-downloads/ClusterClient/PHP-7.x/latest-64bit

 e) With root permission, copy the extracted artifact file amazon-elasticache-cluster-client.so into /usr/lib/php/20151012

 f) Insert the line "extension=amazon-elasticache-cluster-client.so" into file /etc/php/7.0/cli/php.ini

---- Amazon Linux 201509 AMI/Red Hat 7 AMI ---
+--- Amazon Linux 201803 AMI ---

 a) Launch a new instance from the AMI